Aramantos/MS2-The-Einstein-Riddle/README.md

 2. The audio files would not play, and console test eg(console.log(cats.duration)) were returning NaN
 3. The hint checker "No, I will try harder" changes the text of the hint to "Excellent choice, I am so proud" but doesn't if the user does decide to opt for the hint later it does switch back to the original hint.
 4. window.location objects work within GitPod but when pushed to GitHub the live site threw back a 404 error
-5. When being viewed on an ipad, the url and tab bar were preventing the user from being able to access the bottom input elements without the keyboard being on the screen.
+5. When being viewed on an iPad, the url and tab bar were preventing the user from being able to access the bottom input elements without the keyboard being on the screen.

 #### **Resolution**